brunowu/m-UCGLE/README.md

 Another similar implementation of [UCGLE](https://github.com/brunowu/UCGLE).
 The previous UCGLE uses a static MPI distributed communication implementation, thus the GMRES and ERAM Component numbers are fixed.

 Here, we design a new dynamic distributed communication workflow by MPI_SPWAN.
 The Spawn functionality allows allocating multiple ERAM and GMRES Components.
-The multiple ERAM trends to be a [MERAM](https://epubs.siam.org/doi/10.1137/S1064827500366082)(Multiple Explicitly Restarted Arnoldi Method), the exchange of spectral information among the ERAM Components will improve the convergence of resolving no-Hermitian eigenvalue problems.
+The multiple ERAM trends to be a [MERAM] (https://epubs.siam.org/doi/10.1137/S1064827500366082)(Multiple Explicitly Restarted Arnoldi Method), the exchange of spectral information among the ERAM Components will improve the convergence of resolving no-Hermitian eigenvalue problems.

 Meanwhile, multiple GMRES allows to solve simultaneously non-Hermitian linear systems with multiple right-hand sides.
 It is comparable with deflated [Block GMRES](http://www.sam.math.ethz.ch/~mhg/pub/delhipap.pdf), but with less global communication.